How Gutenberg Will Revolutionize the Web

 Common people will retain full control of their websites, content and online publishing efforts.
 There will be no need for highly-skilled experts to help beginners.
 This will be the final step of a democratic Web where everybody will be able to publish on their own turf with ease.

 Do you want to create a proper website in WordPress now, and want the process to be as easy as currently possible?
-Try EasyWP managed WordPress hosting!
+Try EasyWP WordPress hosting!